Botanical Name: Fortunella spp.

 Height: Dwarf trees grow up to 10 ft (3 m).
 Keep Fortunella margarita at a height of 3-4 ft (90 cm - 1.2 m).

 Light: Kumquat trees need as much direct sun as possible to produce flowers and fruit.
 Give it a quarter turn every week to expose each side to sunlight.
+You can move it outdoors during the warm months to give it a boost.

 Water: Water thoroughly, allowing the surface of the soil to dry between waterings.